Securing Container Engine for Kubernetes

 - Workloads that run arbitrary customer code

-Additionally, you should consider having separate clusters if you have multiple tenants, teams, or users accessing the same cluster with differing levels of trust.
+Consider having separate clusters if you have multiple tenants, teams, or users accessing the same cluster with differing levels of trust.
 As mentioned in subsequent sections, Kubernetes and OKE offer methods to isolate workloads.
 However, these methods are not currently sufficient for hard multi-tenancy.

 Encrypt Secrets at Rest in Etcd